Endo-parameters for p-adic classical groups: Intertwining and conjugacy for special orthogonal groups

-\begin{proposition} Let~$G$ be an~$F=F_0$-form of a special orthogonal group on an~$F$-vector space~$V$.
-Suppose~$\Lambda$ is a self dual lattice sequence which corresponds to a vertex in the Bruhat Tits building of~$G^+$.
-Then there is an element of $G^+\setminus G$ in the normaliser of~$\Lambda$. \end{proposition}
+\begin{remark} If~$\La$ is a self-dual lattice sequence which corresponds to a vertex in the Bruhat--Tits building of~$\G$, then there is an element of~$\G\setminus \G^\so$ in the normalizer of~$\La$.
+In particular, in the situation of Theorem~\ref{thmSOIntertwiningConjugacy}, if~$\P^\so_-(\La^{i_0})$ is a maximal parahoric subgroup of~$\U(\V^{i_0},h_{i_0})$, then condition~\ref{thmSOIntertwiningConjugacy.i} is satisfied so~$\t$ is conjugate to~$\t'$ by an element~$g\in\G^\so$ such that~$g\La=\La'$. \end{remark}